 Walled Garden Exceptions.
 You can enable this option to block all traffic when ETP Client is in an unprotected state.
 This setting blocks all traffic except for the domains and IP addresses that are configured as walled garden exceptions in the Local Bypass Settings.
 This setting also makes ETP Client the device web proxy.
 As a result, Yes is automatically selected for Overwrite Device Proxy Settings.

 use-application-dns.net.
-Enterprise Threat Protector responds with a NXDOMAIN to signal that this feature is not needed in your corporate network.
+Secure Internet Access Enterprise responds with a NXDOMAIN to signal that this feature is not needed in your corporate network.
 For more information on Firefox and DoH, see this Mozilla knowledge base article.

 Risky domains are newly registered, discovered, and used for potentially malicious activity.

-For known and suspected threats, ETP includes these threat categories:
+For known and suspected threats, SIA includes these threat categories:

 Malware.
 Domains and IP addresses used to host malicious software.